-Shelton State has a security force assisting in providing for the safety of students and employees on all of the school's campuses.
-Although these people are employees of Shelton State, they are not State of Alabama police officers.
-These security officers work closely with the local police departments to assist in maintaining a safe and peaceful environment for the students and employees of Shelton State.
+Shelton State maintains a security force that assists in providing for the safety and security of students and employees on all of the College's campuses.
+Although these security officers are employees of Shelton State, they are not State of Alabama certified police officers.
+These security officers work closely with the local police department to assist in maintaining a safe and peaceful environment for the students and employees of Shelton State.
 Students, employees, and visitors needing assistance from the Office of Security should call 205.391.2377 on the Martin Campus or 205.391.2646 on the Fredd Campus.
 If students, employees, or visitors require emergency assistance, they should immediately dial 911.